l-palermo/CV/README.md

 ## About me

-I am a Software Developer who has just graduated at Makers Academy - a 12-week software development Bootcamp.
+I am a Software Developer who has just graduated at Makers Academy  - 12-week software development Bootcamp.
 I previously worked as a fully qualified Architect for different firms in London and Italy.

 During my studies both at Makers and at the University of Architecture I have always been fully focused to achieve the best result.